seanwhs/Tutorials/react/personal-portfolio-website/tutorial.md

-Yes, absolutely — Sanity is an excellent choice for your blog!
-It's a headless CMS that gives you a structured content studio where you can write articles, manage categories, and handle media without touching code.
-It separates content from presentation, so you can redesign your site later without losing any blog posts.

-Let me rebuild the entire tutorial with:
-- **Sanity CMS** for your blog (structured content, rich text, categories, publish dates)
-- **AI Projects Showcase** section with project cards, tech stacks, and live demos
-- **Blog section** with article listings, categories, and individual post pages
-- **Enhanced design** that reflects your enterprise architect → indie developer pivot

----

 # 🚀 Complete Guide: Build an AI-Focused Portfolio + Blog with React, Tailwind CSS, Sanity CMS & Vercel

 ## Table of Contents